oldbarney/bubblonpython/README.md

 BUBBL on Python is a GUI program development environment using a 'desktop' metaphor on which diagrams are created and then 'run' as apps.

-There are unique features of the development environment such as: stepping a program backwards to find bugs; freely placing images, web-links, graphics, live-views of variables and expressions and other 'active' items within the code;  allowing multiple 'snippets' of code runnable with a click to 'try it and see' without having to edit and then re-edit source code.
+It has unique features such as: stepping a program backwards to find bugs; freely placing images, web-links, graphics, live-views of variables and expressions and other 'active' items within the code;  allowing multiple 'snippets' of code runnable with a click to 'try it and see' without having to edit and then re-edit source code.